When am I most at risk from flu?

 Can I have the flu vaccine while I'm taking antibiotics?

-Yes, it's fine to have the flu vaccine while you are taking a course of antibiotics, provided you are not ill with a high temperature.
+Yes, it's fine to have the flu vaccine while you're taking a course of antibiotics, provided you're not ill with a high temperature.

 How long does the flu vaccine take to become effective?

-It takes between 10 and 14 days for your immune system to respond fully after you've had the flu vaccine.
+It takes between 10 and 14 days for your immune system to respond fully after you have had the flu vaccine.

 If I had the flu vaccine last year, do I need it again now?